There are lessons for expert witnesses in several recent Court decisions – which I will take you through in this blog.

-In Mayr and Others v CMS Cameron McKenna Nabarro Olswang LLP EWHC 3669 (Comm) an expert was debarred from giving evidence for the claimants after failing to engage in a discussion with the defendant’s expert, despite a direction to do so.
-The claimants argued that as the expert was independent, he was not under their control.
-However the judge found that, even if his failure to comply was not due to the claimant’s instruction, they were at very least aware of what he had done and should have made clear that this was unacceptable.
+In Mayr and Others v CMS Cameron McKenna Nabarro Olswang LLP EWHC 3669 (Comm), an expert witness was debarred from giving evidence for the claimants after failing to engage in discussion with the defendant's expert, despite a direction to do so.
+The claimants argued that, as the expert was independent, he was not under their control.
+However, the judge found that, even if his failure to comply was not due to the claimant's instruction, he was at the very least aware of what he had done and should have made clear that this was unacceptable.

-The lesson for experts is: do not disregard court directions.
+The lesson for expert witnesses is: do not disregard Court directions.

 The lesson for solicitors is: make sure your expert understands the importance of complying with directions.

-In Bakrania and Another v Shah and Others EWHC 949 (Ch) the claimants’ case turned on valuation evidence.
-Their case collapsed when their valuer changed his mind and agreed with the opposing valuer’s valuation of some land.
+In Bakrania and Another v Shah and Others EWHC 949 (Ch), the claimants' case turned on valuation evidence.
+The claimants' case collapsed when their valuer changed his mind and agreed with the opposing valuer's valuation of some land.

-In X and Y (Delay: Professional Conduct of Expert) EWFC B9 HH a paediatrician jointly instructed in family proceedings failed to report 6 months after she was instructed.
-She also failed to attend court to explain the delay.
-There is a particular importance in experts reporting promptly in family proceedings where the welfare of children or vulnerable adults is concerned.
+In X and Y (Delay: Professional Conduct of Expert) EWFC B9 HH, a paediatrician jointly instructed in family proceedings failed to report six months after she was instructed.
+She also failed to attend Court to explain the delay.
+There is particular importance in experts reporting promptly in family proceedings where the welfare of children or vulnerable adults is concerned.
 The judge described her conduct as unacceptable and criticised her in the following terms:

-The lesson for experts is: meet your deadlines, particularly where vulnerable people depend on you doing so or risk devastating public criticism.
+The lesson for expert witnesses is: meet your deadlines, particularly where vulnerable people depend on you doing so or risk devastating public criticism.

-In Prosser v British Airways plc EW Misc B13 an expert gave his opinion as to the reliability of the account given by one of the parties.
+In Prosser v British Airways plc EW Misc B13, an expert gave his opinion on the reliability of the account given by one of the parties.
 The judge disregarded those comments.
 Determining facts and assessing witness evidence is a matter for the judge and not an expert.